satoaki1/MineSweeper-in-Python/README.md

 Minesweeper with Pygame uses custom-designed assets for an enhanced gaming experience, including tiles for numbers, mines, flags, and more.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](path_to_contributing_guide.md) for details on our code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](path_to_license_file.md) file for details.

 ## Acknowledgments

 - Thanks to Pygame for the excellent game development library.